altocodenl/tagaway/readme.md

    }],
 ```

-TODO: add annotated source code in between these two sections
+TODO: add annotated source code in between these two sections.

 We now define the `pics` responders.